 - Eastern European Roma: Cultural Awareness

 The Roma Education Support Trust is a charity working in partnership with schools in the UK and Central and Eastern Europe which have Roma pupils on roll with a view to sharing models of good practice in mainstream schooling.
-Their Roma Education Support Trust website contains a wealth of information about our Roma communities.
+The A Roma Perspective document from Roma Education Support Trust website contains a wealth of information about our Roma communities.

 - Irish Travellers

 - Irish Travellers are a recognised ethnic minority group and although they may have their origins in Ireland, many are UK-born and raised